cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 url: "/documents/measurement-technique/electrical-spot-measurement"
 ---

-## Description of Electrical Spot Measurement
+## Understanding Electrical Spot Measurements

 This technique uses a handheld power meter to take one-time measurements of true RMS power draw (kW) at an electrical distribution system such as a panelboard, power panel or switchgear.
 One-time measurements work as snapshots of power draw, voltage, current and power factor for a system or component such as lighting fixtures, chillers and fan and pump motors.
 This measurement technique is commonly used with loads that have constant power draw such as constant speed fans and pumps, as well as some lighting fixture systems.
 If power draw changes over time CUNY BPL recommends using a data logger to take direct measurements of <a href="/documents/measurement-technique/electrical-current">electrical energy consumption</a> (kWh).